pedronahum/TaylorTorch/Sources/Torch/Modules/Layers/readme.md

 - `DataFormat.swift` – Shared enum describing tensor memory layouts (`.nchw`, `.nhwc`) used by convolution, pooling, and normalization layers for consistent layout transforms.
 - `Dense.swift` – Wraps a `Linear` layer with a differentiable activation closure.
 Provides convenience initialisers (including Glorot) and an `Activations` namespace with common differentiable functions.
 - `Dropout.swift` – Inverted-dropout layer that samples masks during training, scales survivors by `1 / (1 - rate)`, and becomes the identity for inference.
 Accepts an optional deterministic mask factory for testing.
+- `LayerNorm.swift` – Stateless normalization across the trailing dimensions with affine `gamma`/`beta` parameters and a custom reverse-mode derivative that handles broadcasting while keeping the contextual call identical to the pure forward.
 - `Linear.swift` – Core fully connected layer exposing matrix multiplication plus bias.
 Serves as the building block for `Dense`, `Sequential`, and custom modules.
 - `Pooling.swift` – Contains `MaxPool2D` and `AvgPool2D` layers with stride, padding, dilation, ceil-mode, and layout control.
 Handles NHWC inputs by permuting to the NCHW kernels exposed by ATen.
 - `Sequential.swift` – Generic two-layer composition that preserves parameter traversal and differentiability, making it easy to chain smaller layers into blocks.